bcgov/sso-keycloak/wiki/Using-Your-SSO-Client.md

 ** Note : If you want to point other instances of your application to your clients (such as ephemeral instances that are spun up for pull request validation or something), feel free to use DEV and TEST (but you will have to have valid redirect URIs configured for those instances).

-#### Usecases

-**Browser Login** - A web based application requiring a login component

-**Service Account** - A service account is a digital identity used by an application software or service to interact with other applications or the operating system.
-They are often used for machine to machine communication (M2M), for example for application programming interfaces (API).

-**Browser Login and Service Account** - A combination of the above

-#### Specifying an IDP to bypass the Keycloak login page

-If there is more than one IDP in the realm, the Keycloak server directs your users into a login page to let them choose the IDP that they want to authenticate with.
-It is possible to skip the login page or override the default IDP in Keycloak by passing the optional query param" kc_idp_hint".
-[List of kc_idp_hints here](https://github.com/bcgov/sso-keycloak/wiki/Using-Your-SSO-Client#do-skip-the-keycloak-login-page)

-- If using an adapter, there is an option for providing `idpHint`, and
-- if not, please specify it in the `Authorization URL` in your code or configuration, i.e. `http://localhost:8080/auth?kc_idp_hint=<idp_name>`
-- Please see [here](https://www.keycloak.org/docs/latest/server_admin/index.html#_client_suggested_idp) for more detail.

-If the framework you are using prevents you from being able to pass through the _IDP hint_, please reach out to our team through rocket chat or email to ask about alternative options.

-#
-### CSS API

-Through our engagements with our clients, we listened to your request to have an api so your apps can connect to our CSS App.
-Please go to [CSS API Account](https://github.com/bcgov/sso-keycloak/wiki/CSS-API-Account) of our wiki to learn more.

-Note: Often times, you do not want to be the only person with access to your client details or you may want to create multiple clients.
-If this the case, please visit [CSS App and My Teams](https://github.com/bcgov/sso-keycloak/wiki/CSS-App-My-Teams) for more info on Team Admins and Team Members